How To Get Rid of Under Eye Hollows & Sunken Eyes

 Tips for How to Get Rid of Sunken Eyes and Under Eye Hollows

-What are sunken eyes?
+What are the causes of sunken eyes?

 When we talk about sunken eyes, we’re actually talking about a medical condition called enophthalmos.
 This condition is when your eyes appear to have recessed into your face, giving the impression that you have hollow eyes.
 This is because the skin below your eyes appears to move inward, creating a hollow appearance.
 When it comes to what sunken eyes look like, the hollow is typically darker than the rest of the skin around the eye.